How Does Click Forensics Work?

 You can also notice things like browsers with unrealistic resolutions, the same device clicking on your ads using different IPs, or plenty of extremely short visits on multiple campaigns from the same IP or device.

-Photo: "Normal vs suspicious behavior" analysis on the device level.
+Photo: "Normal vs suspicious behaviour" analysis on the device level.
 When you have your forensics set up properly, then you can easily spot a device responsible for click fraud.
 In this case, the user on the right-hand side of the photo was changing IP addresses and clicking on ads from the same device.

 When you notice these signs of fraud, you can call on Google Ads to investigate.
 But more importantly, you can also block the IP, so that it stops putting dents into your budget.